Data-Connexxus/.github/profile/README.md

 * If you load the provided data scripts, you will have well over 100B data attributes to start using within an hour of loading platform.

-# Platform Core
+# Platform
-Like any platform, its power and capabilities start with its extensibility provided through the data model, which is seen in the data the platform can leverage.
-It has been a journey for us to get to this point.
+For simplicity sake the platform we break down into two core areas: data model and technology.

+## Data Model
+The data model is what provides platforms powerful capabilities that start with its extensibility provided through the data it provides.
+The Synthetic Data Platform is no different,  as almost all of our core usage has been driven from direct accessing of the data contained with the platforms data model.
+Because of our heavy data usage our focus for years has been on the data model.
+With this focus we have substantially evolved our data tier mindset.

 We started with a very traditional RDBMS-based focus and mindset and evolved towards a more flexible and less constrained RDBMS-based data model.
-In late 2022, we removed the very tight RDBMS mindset as it constrained our capabilities.
-We also decided as we did this to focus on two RDBMS technologies (PostgreSQL and SQL Server), one EDW (SnowFlake) technology and one computational platform (Spark/DataBricks).
-We knew that this decision around our data model capabilities would have negative technology impacts as it would also break all the APIs we had been developing.
-Still, we decided to revamp the data tier as our primary focus as most of the community that downloaded it was focused on just querying the data tier for random data.
+In late 2023, we removed the very tight RDBMS mindset as it constrained our capabilities.
+We also decided to focus on a limited core set of data technologies.
+Going forward we only support two RDBMS technologies (PostgreSQL and SQL Server), one EDW (SnowFlake) technology and one computational platform (Spark/DataBricks).

-Now, we have a highly functional data model that is more computational than relational.
-However, it does have a large contingent of reference data to help the platform tag data according to business or industry needs and usages.
+Now, we have a highly functional and very performant data model that is more computational than relational that contains billions of attributes in a very compact amount of storage, rough 650 megabytes (depending upon the specific technology used).
+While the focus of the data tier has been moving to a computational model there will remain a large amount of reference data to help the platform tag data according to specific usage that can business or industry needs and usages.
 What drives the core design of the data model now is not primary-foreign key data relationships but the platform's key subsystems and how the data tier supports them.

+The data tier while supporting a substantial amout of business use cases and needs is very simple.
+All the table names follow a specific notation <core area>_<capability>.
 The platform currently has five core areas:
 - data model deals with the data model; we have all our data model documentation and details in these tables.
 - datatier: Anything the platform provides is within this area.
 - platform: All the settings, capabilities, and extensibility the platform can address are maintained within this area.
 - refdata: The platform can tag data in all ways exists within this area.
 - terms: Any terminologies the platform might need to use depending upon the industry or general needs within this area.

 ## Technology
-With such a focus on the data tier and so many incredible developers that have leveraged this work, deciding on a specific technology did not take on the correct level of importance.
-Additionally, with all the changes we continued to do as we grew into the right data tier we always seemed to have more broken development artifacts than functional.
-As we retooled and revamped the data tier, it was clear we needed to focus on what technology to use to provide a variety of capabilities to users who wanted any form of a development experience with the platform.
+With such a focus on the data tier we really never had adequately focused on technology to support the data tier.
+This was driven by most of the contributors to our initial platform were all data folks.
+So we did not do the technology layer around the data tier any justice.
+Whether it was using several technologies like SpringBoot, Node, or Quarkus we were not committed to technology powering our data model and its future.
+As we retooled and revamped the data tier, it was clear we needed to focus on a technology to use to provide a variety of capabilities for users who wanted any form of a development experience with the platform.
 In late 2023, we settled on Python.
-While our work with the other technologies has been excellent, Python gives us the best path forward with an amazing technology stack that can be used for any need while also being an amazing data engineering and analysis technology.
+While our work with the other technologies has been excellent, Python gives us the best path forward to have a coomplete and amazing technology stack that can be used for any need while also being an amazing data engineering, web, and analysis technology.

 # Key Content
 The following section is intended to provide a simple way to find key areas of content about the Synthetic Data Platform.